- Requires housing providers to give between 180 and 220 days notice for all rent increases over 3%

 - Requires housing providers to inform the tenant when they receive the notice of rent increase that they may terminate the tenancy at any time and cannot be held liable for rent after vacating.

-- Removes the 20 days notice requirement for a tenant to terminate a tenancy if a rent increase notice of 3% or more is given.
+- Removes the 20 days notice requirement for a tenant to terminate a tenancy if a rent increase notice of greater than 3% is given.

 - Allows a tenant who pays the increased rent after not receiving the proper notice to sue the housing provider for the excess rent, damages, and attorney's fees